kj800x/homelab/docs/README.md

 Argo: http://10.60.2.7/
 Grafana: http://10.60.2.5:3000/
 Kube dashboard: https://10.60.2.3:443/
+MQTT: 10.60.2.6

 ## Converting from docker

 ChatGPT is pretty good so far:

 ```
 Can I get a Kube loadbalancer service and deployment for this docker compose.
-Ensure that revisionHistoryLimit is set to 1:
+Ensure that revisionHistoryLimit is set to 1.
+Define volumes inline in the deployment definition:

 INSERT COMPOSE HERE